Introduction

-When writing a piece of software, we are in total control of the quality of the product.
+When building an application, we are in total control of the quality of the product.
 With integration, many elements are not under our control.
-Network and firewall are usually managed by IT.
-With external systems, we usually don’t know how they work, or many times, not given access.
-Yet, any changes to these elements can cause our interfaces to fail.
+Networks and firewalls are usually managed by IT.
+With external systems, we usually don’t know how they work.
+Many times, we don’t even have access.
+Yet, any changes to these elements can cause our integration interfaces to fail.

-A good interface must provide an adequate ability to handle failures, and in the case of async integration, proper alarms and reports should be set up so that failures are captured and handled proactively by the system administrators.
+A good interface must provide an adequate ability to handle failures.
+With asynchronous integration, proper notifications and reports should be set up so that failures are captured and handled proactively by the system administrators.

 On the one hand, it is bad to have no monitoring.
-On the other hand, way too much alarm is even worse.
-It leads to the receivers of these alarms completely ignore them including the critical issues.
-This is usually seen in larger organisations.
-Many readers of this blog won’t be surprised when they open the Message Reprocessing app and find thousands of unprocessed errors in there.
-It’s likely that those issues have been accumulated and not dealt with for years.
+On the other hand, too many alarms is even worse.
+The recipients usually ignore the alarms, including the critical issues.
+This is often seen in larger systems.
+Many readers of this blog won’t be surprised when they open the Message Reprocessing app and find thousands of unprocessed errors.
+Chances are, those issues have been accumulated and not dealt with for years.

 It is hard to create a perfect design from day one and build an interface that works well in the first release.
-There are many kinds of problems an external system can throw at us, and it is not easy to envision all possible failure scenarios.
+There are many kinds of problems an external system can throw at us.
+It is not easy to envision all possible failure scenarios.
 As such, we should expect and plan for an intensive monitoring and stabilizing period of one to a few weeks after the first release.

 It is easier said than done, and every interface is a continuous learning and improvement process for me.
-Below are some examples of the interfaces I built or dealt with recently.
-I hope you find it entertaining to read.
+Below are some examples of the interfaces I built recently.
+I hope you find it informative and entertaining.

 Case #1: Integration of Intelligent Transport System to Maximo

-An infrastructure construction company built and is now operating a freeway in Sydney.
+Fulton Hogan built and is now operating the M4 freeway in Sydney.
 They use Maximo to manage maintenance works on civil infrastructure assets.
-An external provider (Kapsch) provided toll point equipment and a traffic monitoring system.
-Device status and maintenance work from this system are exported daily as CSV files and sent to Maximo via SFTP.
+Kapsch provided toll point equipment and a traffic monitoring system (ITS).
+From this ITS system, device status and maintenance work orders are exported daily as CSV files and sent to Maximo via SFTP.
 On the Maximo side, the CSV files are imported using a few automation scripts triggered by a cron task.

 The main goal of the interface is to maintain a consolidated database of all assets and maintenance activities in Maximo.
 It is a non-critical integration because even if it stops working for a day or two, it won’t cause a business disruption.
 However, occasionally, Kapsch stopped exporting CSV files for various reasons.
 The problem was only found out after a while, like when someone tried to look up a work order but couldn’t find it, or when a month-end report looked off.
 Since we didn’t have any access to the traffic monitoring system managed by Kaspch, Maximo had to handle the monitoring and alarms of this integration.